apache/airflow/docs/apache-airflow/faq.rst

         globals()[other_dag_id] = create_dag(other_dag_id)

-Even though Airflow supports multiple Dag definition per python file, dynamically generated or otherwise, it is not recommended as Airflow would like better isolation between DAGs from a fault and deployment perspective and multiple DAGs in the same file goes against that.
+Even though Airflow supports multiple Dag definition per python file, dynamically generated or otherwise, it is not recommended as Airflow would like better isolation between Dags from a fault and deployment perspective and multiple Dags in the same file goes against that.

 Are top level Python code allowed?